petergridge/Irrigation-V5/readme.md

 Create a PR, contact me using the community link above, or raise and issue on GitHub, [tutorial](https://github.com/petergridge/Irrigation-V5/blob/main/translate.md).

-#### German, Spanish.
-French, Italian, Dutch, Polish and Portuguese translations are now available.
+#### German, Spanish, French, Italian, Dutch, Norwegian, Polish and Portuguese translations are now available.

 ## Experiencing issues with the custom card?